-Walmart, the country’s largest retailer and private employer, will have Brain Corp’s self-driving robots in 1,860 of its more than 4,700 US stores by the end of the year.
-It will also have robots that scan shelf inventory at 1,000 stores and bots at 1,700 stores that automatically scan boxes as they come off delivery trucks and sort them by department onto conveyor belts.
+The country’s largest retailer and private employer, Walmart, is set to have Brain Corp’s self-driving robots in 1,860 of its over 4,700 US stores by the end of the year.
+At 1,000 stores, it will also have robots that scan shelf inventory and at another 700 stores, it will have bots that automatically scan boxes as they exit delivery trucks and sort them by department onto conveyor belts.

-Walmart has continued to roll out robots in stores during the crisis.
-The company said the smart assistants reduce the amount of time workers spend on repeatable, predictable and manual tasks in stores, allowing workers to switch to selling merchandise to shoppers and other customer service roles.
+Walmart has continued to roll out robots in stores during the crisis since the smart assistants have reduced the amount of time workers spend on predictable and manual tasks in stores.
+The robots allow workers to switch to from these repetitive tasks to selling merchandise to shoppers and other customer service roles.

 Grocers are also looking for more efficient ways to streamline the process for picking customers’ online grocery orders out of store aisles.
-Workers manually picking, bagging and delivering is costly for grocers, and employees picking orders can clog up aisles.
-Some grocers are testing small automated “micro-fulfillment centers” in the backs of their stores that are dedicated to fulfilling deliveries and pickups.
+Since workers manually picking, bagging and delivering groceries is costly for grocers and can clog up aisles, some grocers are testing small automated “micro-fulfillment centers” in the backs of their stores that are dedicated to fulfilling deliveries and pickups.

 One of the companies that has created these mini-warehouses, Takeoff Technologies, has seen a double-digit increase in orders since the crisis began.
 Some fear that this type of automation will contribute to the disappearance of low-wage jobs.

-There are more than 15 million retail workers in America today, and lower-skilled jobs in the industry such as cashiers and clerks are among those vulnerable to technology advances.
-The Brookings Institution said in a report last month that “any coronavirus-related recession is likely to bring about a spike in labor-replacing automation.”
+With more than 15 million American retail workers today, cashiers, clerks and other lower-skilled jobs in the industry, are among those vulnerable to technology advances.
+Last month, the Brookings Institution said in a report that “any coronavirus-related recession is likely to bring about a spike in labor-replacing automation.”

 As stores try to find a balance between cleaning and restocking, many will continue to turn to autonomation for the sake of health and safety.